hashicorp/consul/website/source/docs/guides/production-acls.html.md

 ```

 In the above example, we are allowing any key with the prefix `redis/` to be
 read.
-If you issued the command `consul kv get - recurse redis/ -token=<your
+If you issued the command `consul kv get -recurse redis/ -token=<your
 token> ` you would get a list of key/values for `redis/`.

 This type of policy is good for allowing operators to recursively read